Yoric/ronin-time-bureaucrats/the-time-deck.md

 ## ...desiging a plot

-Quick, the players are coming and no prep has been done.
-I can heir their coming up the stairs!
+« I can hear the players coming up the stairs and I have no idea for the session.
+I am doomed!

+* Have no fear, fair GM, and put your faith in the Time Deck! »

 A good plot needs: